-“We came to realize that as we’re raising money for this fund… [the victims] don’t get paid out exactly as needed,” said Steven Bautista, head of Zappos’ charity group Zappos for Good.
+“We came to realize that as we’re raising money for this fund… don’t get paid out exactly as needed,” said Steven Bautista, head of Zappos’ charity group Zappos for Good.
 To fill the gap between immediate needs and long-term assistance. the company decided to help families who couldn’t cover funeral costs themselves.

 They began with nine families and have recently been working with more.

 Companies often rise up in the face of crisis.
 This is good — good for humanity, good for the reputation of the company, and just the right thing to do.
 Southwest Airlines recently got people out of Houston in and around Hurricane Harvey.
 In Vegas, 74 other local businesses helped victims in some way.
 Multiple Connecticut companies helped Sandy Hook victims, and numerous Florida-based enterprise companies helped out victims of the Orlando shooting.